-Component Description (1) Power button When the computer is off, press the button to turn on the computer. • When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
+- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.

 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.

-If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
+Component Description If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
-Type power options in the taskbar search box, and then select Power Options.
+Right-click the Power meter icon and then select Power Options.
+(2) Speakers Produce sound.
+(3) Fingerprint reader (select products only) Allows a fingerprint logon to Windows, instead of a password logon.